Turning Houses into Homes

 We work with churches, the Anne Arundel County public school system, and the Judy Center to serve populations in need by offering clothing giveaways throughout the year.

 HOPE For All has a special relationship with the communities of Terra Alta and Bruceton Mills, West Virginia.
-Early in our ministry, we reached out to these impoverished areas, and we continue to visit each location annually with donations of clothing, winter coats, linens, school supplies, and children's books.
+Early in our ministry, we reached out to these impoverished areas, and we continue to send excess donations of clothing, winter coats, linens, school supplies, and children's books.